henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-### Do white officers search Black citizens more than Black officers do?
+### Do Black citizens face a higher probability of being searched by a white officer than a Black one?
 &nbsp;
 &nbsp;
 * Ten thousand simulations found that the probability that Black citizens face higher probability of being searched by a white officer is 1.0